Lucky-Kashyap/JS-interview-practice/README.md

 #### Write a function to calculate the sum of squares of al elements in an array.
 For example, given the array [1,2,3], the function should return 14 because 1*1 + 2*2 + 3\*3 = 1+4 + 9 = 14

+## Day 16

+#### Write a function findMin that takes an array of numbers as input and returns the minimum value found in the array.Find the Minimum Value in an Array

+- Note:

+  - The input array may contain both positive and negative integers
+  - The input array may be empty
+  - The input array may container duplicate values

+- Ensure the function handles adge cases gracefully, such as an empty input array.

+- Consider using ES6 features like the spread syntax (...) for a concise implementation.

+- Todo In JavaScript, the spread syntax (...) is used to expand an array into individual elements.
+In this function, ...arr is used to spread the elements of the input array arr.

 # Interview Prep

 Happy Learning! ✨